Water Chemistry Water Chemistry — How Long Do Pool Chemicals Take to Work? Complete Timeline

 Quick Chemical Timeline Reference

-Add chlorine shock at the first sign of cloudy water and you'll see crystal-clear results in 2-6 hours — wait until your pool turns green and you're looking at days of chemical battles.
+Add chlorine shock at the first sign of cloudy water and you'll knock it back within hours (with the filter doing the final clearing) — wait until your pool turns green and you're looking at days of chemical battles.
 Understanding these timelines helps you test at the right intervals and avoid over-dosing.
 Here's what you need to know about each major chemical category.

 Sanitizers: Fast-Acting Water Treatment